pkalivas/radiate/docs/source/events.md

 !!! note "Threading Behavior"

-    Currently, the rust implementation is multi-threaded, meaning if you have multiple subscribers, there is no guarantee of the order in which they will be called.
+    Currently, the rust implementation is multi-threaded (if multi-threaded executors are used), meaning if you have multiple subscribers, there is no guarantee of the order in which they will be called.
 For python, regardless of if you are using a free-threaded interpreter (3.13t/3.14t, ect) or not, the events will be dispatched on a single thread in the order they were added.

 ---
 ## Event Types